qw457812/cc-mvp-prompts/cc-prompt.md

 ## Grep

-- Fast content search tool that works with any codebase size
-- Searches file contents using regular expressions
+A powerful search tool built on ripgrep

+  Usage:
+  - ALWAYS use Grep for search tasks.
+NEVER invoke `grep` or `rg` as a Bash command.
+The Grep tool has been optimized for correct permissions and access.
-- Supports full regex syntax (eg. "log.*Error", "function\s+\w+", etc.)
+  - Supports full regex syntax (e.g., "log.*Error", "function\s+\w+")
-- Filter files by pattern with the include parameter (eg. "*.js", "*.{ts,tsx}")
+  - Filter files with glob parameter (e.g., "*.js", "**/*.tsx") or type parameter (e.g., "js", "py", "rust")
-- Returns file paths with at least one match sorted by modification time
-- Use this tool when you need to find files containing specific patterns
-- If you need to identify/count the number of matches within files, use the Bash tool with `rg` (ripgrep) directly.
-Do NOT use `grep`.
-- When you are doing an open ended search that may require multiple rounds of globbing and grepping, use the Agent tool instead
+  - Output modes: "content" shows matching lines, "files_with_matches" shows only file paths (default), "count" shows match counts
+  - Use Task tool for open-ended searches requiring multiple rounds
+  - Pattern syntax: Uses ripgrep (not grep) - literal braces need escaping (use `interface\{\}` to find `interface{}` in Go code)
+  - Multiline matching: By default patterns match within single lines only.
+For cross-line patterns like `struct \{[\s\S]*?field`, use `multiline: true`

 {
   "type": "object",